vdods/vorpy/README.md

     pip install path/to/vorpy

 where path/to/vorpy is the root directory of the project; the path containing setup.py (as well as this README.md file).
-Apropos: see `pip install -e <url>`
+Apropos: see `pip install --editable <path/url>`

 To uninstall, use the following obvious command: